 - 29. The LGA is a cross-party membership body that seeks to represent the interests of all councils.
-Officers will continue to work with DCN, CCN and other relevant groups to ensure that any policy or lobbying activity related to the provisions set out above are developed based on consensus and agreed with members. - 30.
+Officers will continue to work with DCN, CCN and other relevant groups, such as Core Cities and Key Cities, to ensure that any policy or lobbying activity related to the provisions set out above are developed based on consensus and agreed with members. - 30.
 Within this context members are asked to provide a steer on how they would like officers to respond to these topics within the Bill, identifying any specific areas that they would like to see amended or which need further clarification from Ministers.